yattoni/python-password-manager/README.md

 python3 main.py
 ```
 This will greet you with the options to login or signup.
-Following that it will invoke an AWS Lambda function to pull the password encrypted vault saved in AWS DynamoDB.
+Following that it will invoke an AWS Lambda function to pull the encrypted vault saved in AWS DynamoDB.
 You can then create, view, edit, and delete the accounts and passwords saved in the vault.
-Any changes made to the vault will be uploaded back to DynamoDB after they are made locally.
+Any changes made to the vault will be encrypted and uploaded back to DynamoDB after they are made locally.
 Press Ctrl+C anytime to exit the password manager.

 ## Security Details